xabb/anab/README.md

 for a group of people to share audio documents, whatever they are, from conferences to music remixes to archive of social movements...

-let us put it more clearly by having a tour of its features and you will get a clearer vision of what it can do for you :
+Let us put it more clearly by having a tour of its features and you will get a clearer vision of what it can do for you :

  * <b>a smart audio archive for your documents and music :</b>